siddhartha-raja/Vector/README.md

-This project is developed using Python, Flask, and Django.
+This project is developed using Python, Flask, and Django